kyma-project/eventing-manager/docs/user/tutorials/evnt-04-change-max-in-flight-in-sub.md

 ## Prerequisites

 > [!NOTE]
-> Read about the [Purpose and Benefits of Istio Sidecars](https://kyma-project.io/#/istio/user/00-30-overview-istio-sidecars).
-Then, check how to [Enable Automatic Istio Sidecar Proxy Injection](https://kyma-project.io/#/istio/user/operation-guides/02-20-enable-sidecar-injection).
-For more details, see [Default Istio Setup](https://kyma-project.io/#/istio/user/00-40-overview-istio-setup) in Kyma.
+> Read about the [Purpose and Benefits of Istio Sidecar Proxies](https://kyma-project.io/#/istio/user/00-00-istio-sidecar-proxies?id=purpose-and-benefits-of-istio-sidecar-proxies).
+Then, check how to [Enable Istio Sidecar Proxy Injection](https://kyma-project.io/#/istio/user/tutorials/01-40-enable-sidecar-injection).
+For more details, see [Default Istio Configuration](https://kyma-project.io/#/istio/user/00-15-overview-istio-setup) in Kyma.

 1. Follow the [Prerequisites steps](evnt-01-prerequisites.md) for the Eventing tutorials.
 2. [Create and Modify an Inline Function](https://kyma-project.io/#/serverless-manager/user/tutorials/01-10-create-inline-function).